Mega Man Star Force 2: Plot

-Many events later, the OOPArt is taken from Mega Man and its power is used to revive Mu.
-The OOPArt has left some of its power inside Omega-Xis so he is still able to tribe on.
-Megaman finds Mu in the Bermuda Maze, and defeats the enemies inside (with some help from Rogue) and finds Dr. Vega.
+Many events later, the OOPArt is taken from Mega Man by Hyde and its power is used by Vega to revive Mu.
+The OOPArt has left some of its power inside Omega-Xis so he is still able to Tribe On.
+Megaman finds Mu in the Bermuda Maze, and defeats the enemies inside (with some help from Rogue) and finds Vega.
 After Mega Man defeats Le Mu, Vega reveals her true motive.
 When her lover Altair (the only person she ever formed a Brotherband with) died after being sent to war, she became bitter, and began to blame the world for taking Altair from her.
 To this end, she became a scientist, with her research leading to the invention of matter waves (and by extension, the Star Carrier).
 Using this technology, she was able to recreate a holographic image of Altair.
 However, he did not have Altair's memories; he was merely a hollow shell who nonetheless served Vega faithfully (hence the name "Hollow").
 After learning about the lost continent of Mu, she began to make plans to revive it in the hopes that Mu's "advanced technology" would be able to revive Altair, leading to the events of the game.
 She asks Le Mu to use the last of his powers to drop Mu from the sky and crush the Earth below.
-Just then, Le Mu lets off an explosion that blows Mega Man and Dr. Vega away.
-Hollow saves Dr. Vega in the process, but dies.
+Just then, Le Mu lets off an explosion that blows Mega Man and Vega away.
+Hollow saves Vega, but dies in the progress.
 His prayers reach Altair who tells Vega to not seek revenge on the world and instead lead a happy life.
 Mega Man goes up to Le Mu and destroys him with the support of the voices of his friends.
-Just then, he collapses from exhaustion as Mu falls into the ocean.
+Just then, he collapses from full exhaustion as Mu falls into the ocean with the OOPArt.
 Geo wakes up to find out that Solo had saved him.
 However, he insists he didn't do it out of charity, saying "Your body got in my way, so I carried it here".
 Solo wishes to challenge Geo again one day and leaves as Geo reunites with his friends.